arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/README.md

 Prints a list of the most common options available and then exits.
 In order to see all options use *--help-all*.

-To make use of the startup options from a program, the option `--dump-options` will print out all options in JSON format and then exits.
+To receive the startup options in JSON format, pass the `--dump-options` flag.
+This will print out all options and exit.

 ### Version